-Writers at Sonoma Spring 2014 Season
+Writers at Sonoma Fall 2016 Season

 SSU’s annual literary reading series, Writers at Sonoma brings nationally and internationally known writers to campus and the larger community.
 All readings are free and open to the public.

 Domenic Stansberry is an award-winning novelist known for his dark, innovative crime novels.
 His North Beach Mystery Series has won praise in The New York Times and other publications for its rich portrayal of the ethnic and political subcultures of San Francisco.
 An earlier novel, The Confession, received an Edgar Allan Poe Award for its controversial portrait of a Marin county psychologist accused of murdering his mistress.
 He is the author of nine novels and a collection of stories.
 Stansberry will be reading from his latest, The White Devil, which received a starred review from Publisher’s Weekly: “Edgar-winner Stansberry takes the reader on a wild ride in this exceptional noir . . . compelling reading.”